wmde/wikidata-wikibase-architecture/01-Introduction and Goals.md

 ### Data re-user

 - Ability to access Wikidata's content via a web API.
+- Ability to fix and add values on Wikidata.

 #### Researcher

 - Ability to obtain large parts of the data on Wikidata.
 - Ability to quickly create visualizations based on data from Wikidata without the need to download it.
+- Ability to fix minor modeling and data issues.

 ### Data donor

 - Ability to import (donate) subset of my collection data to Wikidata.
 - Ability to monitor, maintain, and re-export the data donated to Wikidata.
+- Ability to cross-check an external data collection against Wikidata.

 ### Non Wikimedia Wikibase Project